Carreau/phd-dissertation/parts/part3.rst

 We have already,  seen  that the power law exponent factor |alpha|
-didn't vary with the amount of Capping Protein in solution (:num:`Fig #power-law-exponent`).
+didn't vary with the amount of Capping Protein in solution (:num:`Figure #power-law-exponent`).
 The two other investigated parameters are the prefactor :math:`\beta` and distance offset :math:`\delta` .
 For the same value of :math:`\alpha` and :math:`\delta`, the higher :math:`\beta` is, the stronger the interaction between the two beads for